Sara G. Stanley: Abolition work

-By the age of 18, like many of the educated free black women of her time, Stanley became an active abolitionist.
-She had grown up around slaves on her family's farm and had family members who were slaves.
+By the age of 18, like many of the educated free black women of her time, Stanley was an active abolitionist.
+She had grown up around enslaved people on her family's plantation and had family members who were enslaved.
 An outspoken leader, she earned a position as a representative in the Delaware Ladies Anti-slavery Society.
-On their behalf she wrote an impassioned speech to be read at the State Convention of Colored Men.
-The male only crowd gathered to hear forty delegates who were rallying for the cause of black suffrage on January 16–18, 1856.
-Since women were not allowed inside, her petition was read aloud by delegate William Harris and simply titled: "To the Convention of Disenfranchised Citizens of Ohio".
-In the petition, Stanley appeals to the men's Christian faith in support of abolishing slavery and fighting for their rights, declaring that: "as Christian wives, mothers, and daughters ... we pledge ourselves to exert our influence unceasingly in the cause of Liberty and Humanity."
+On their behalf, she wrote an impassioned speech to be read at the State Convention of Colored Men.
+The male-only crowd gathered to hear forty delegates who were rallying for the cause of black suffrage on January 16–18, 1856.
+Since women were not allowed inside, her petition was read aloud by delegate William Harris.
+It was titled: "To the Convention of Disenfranchised Citizens of Ohio".
+In the petition, Stanley appeals to the men's Christian faith in support of abolition, declaring that: "as Christian wives, mothers, and daughters... we pledge ourselves to exert our influence unceasingly in the cause of Liberty and Humanity."

 There is some confusion regarding Stanley's authorship of this petition, as it is attributed to a "Sara G. Staley," not "Stanley."
 However, Ellen NicKenzie Lawson argued in her book that "the petition has all the earmarks of Stanley's literary style, so it seems likely the typesetter misprinted her last name leaving out the "n".
-This petition propelled her into the realm of published abolitionist writers.
-Among her other works included articles for the Weekly Afro-American and American Missionary and an essay in 1862 on the "Brotherhood of Man".
-Later that same year, she was recognized by the National Young Black Men's Literary Association, as an honorary member.
+Among Stanley's other works were articles for the Weekly Afro-American and American Missionary and an essay in 1862 on the "Brotherhood of Man".
+Later that year, she was recognized as an honorary members of the National Young Black Men's Literary Association.

-In 1867, she wrote a short article in the American Missionary about an interview she conducted with an elderly woman from Mississippi who recalled her sad life as a slave.
+In 1867, Stanley wrote a short article in the American Missionary about an interview she conducted with an elderly woman from Mississippi who recalled her life as a slave.
 Horrified by the interview, Sara wrote: "Surely many a lessen of patient endurance in the difficulties which beset our work, may we learn from these lowly ones.
 Pray for me, dear friends.
 I would be steadfast, immovable, always abounding in the work of the Lord, but am often weary in flesh and spirit, and cannot always realize the comforting assurance..."